Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ![A screenshot of the settings mentioned above](./Assets/Radio/APT-SatDump-Settings.png)

 ### FOR METEOR-M LRPT
+- Select the appropriate pipeline:
-- Select the `METEOR M2-x LRPT 72k` pipeline
+    - `METEOR M2-x LRPT 72k` for Meteor M2-3
+    - `METEOR M2-x LRPT 80k` for Meteor M2-4
 - Enable `DC Blocking`
+- Select the appropriate frequency:
-- For the frequency choose `Primary` for 137.9 MHz and `Backup` for 137.1 MHz
+     - `Primary` for 137.9 MHz
+     - `Backup` for 137.1 MHz
-> The frequency can change when the satellite conflict switches (Tries to avoid using the same frequency as other satellites in the same band)

 ![A screenshot of the settings mentioned above](./Assets/Radio/LRPT-SatDump-Settings.png)